antoniogamiz/perl6-gsoc-application/README.md

 to complete and if some test shows an error, you need to wait a long time again to check if it has been fixed.
 So, in order to fix this fact, a `mini-doc` repository will be made (as discussed in [#2529](https://github.com/perl6/doc/issues/2529)).

 This repository will contain a self-contained subset of the current [doc folder](https://github.com/perl6/doc/tree/master/doc).
-The `mini-doc` repo needs to fulfil some conditions:
+The `mini-doc` repo needs to fulfil some conditions.
 It has to be:

 * Big enough to cover most of the use cases.